kand1ss/PlugIt-ModularPluginSystem/README.md

 var pluginManager = new PluginManager();
 pluginManager.RegisterAssembliesFromDirectory("C:\PathToFolder");
 ```
 PlugIt will **automatically** generate metadata for all assemblies(.dll), process it and detect all plugins.
+Registered assemblies will be tracked by the manager.
+Based on changes in the assembly, the manager will generate up-to-date metadata.

 ## 🧩 Creating a Plugin